-When Nokia decided to ditch the MeeGo mobile OS project, few unsatisfied Nokia employee decided to keep MeeGo alive in the form of Sailfish OS.
-Their flagship product Jolla has met with moderate success and has dedicated fan following.
-MeeGo was supposed to continue by Linux Foundation in the form of Tizen but over the time Tizen evolved on its own and cannot be termed as MeeGo derivative anymore.
-The same is true for Sailfish OS, core OS of which is based on Mer project which itself is based on the work from MeeGo.
+When Nokia decided to ditch the MeeGo mobile OS project, few unsatisfied Nokia employees decided to keep MeeGo alive in the form of Sailfish OS.
+Their flagship product Jolla has met with moderate success, and has a dedicated fan following.
+MeeGo was supposed to be continued by Linux Foundation in the form of Tizen, but over the time Tizen evolved on its own and cannot be termed a MeeGo derivative anymore.
+The same is true for Sailfish OS, the core OS of which is based on the Mer project, which itself is based on the work from MeeGo.

-Firefox OS was an open source project from Mozilla Firefox, the parent of famous open source web browser.
-It created quite some ripples with the announcement of Firefox OS based smartphones that cost only $25.
-The aim was to target the emerging markets like Brasil, India etc.
+Firefox OS was an open source project from Mozilla Firefox, the parent company of the famous open source web browser.
+It created quite some ripples with the announcement of Firefox O- based smartphones that cost only $25.
+The aim was to target emerging markets such as Brasil and India.

-Unfortunately, the low price tag alone could not make Firefox OS the Raspberry Pi of mobile devices and like Tizen, Firefox OS too did not get any success with its ZTE devices.
-Firefox now plans to shift its focus from low cost device to user experience with Firefox OS.
+Unfortunately, the low price tag alone could not make Firefox OS the Raspberry Pi of mobile devices, and, like Tizen, Firefox OS did not have any success with its ZTE devices.
+Firefox now plans to shift its focus from low cost devices to user experience with Firefox OS.

 What do you think?

-When I first wrote this article a few years ago, I was hopeful of these alternative mobile OS.
-However, the scenario is gloomy and I don’t think any os listed here is going to make a mark.
+When I first wrote this article a few years ago, I was hopeful for some of these alternative mobile OSes.
+However, the present situation is gloomy, and I don’t think any OS listed here is going to make a mark.
 It’s not like I don’t want them to be a success, I am just being honest here.

 What do you think of these Android alternatives?
 Do you think these Linux based mobile OS will leave their mark or will they struggle for a decent market share like desktop Linux?
 Do share your views.